Homological mirror symmetry for the quartic surface: Counting polygons

 Choose gradings and $Spin$ structures for the $\nu_k$, lifts to the abelian covering of $N$ induced from $\pi_1(N) \iso \pi_1(\bar{M}_{0,0}) \rightarrow \pi_1(\bar{M}_0)$, and identifications $\C_x \iso \C$ for each intersection point of $\nu_k \cap \nu_l$ with $k<l$.
 One can then list all intersection points with their (Maslov index) degrees as well as their ($T$-action) weights.
 This is done in Tables \ref{table:intersections1} and \ref{table:intersections2}, where the notation is that

 is an intersection point with Maslov index $d$, and on which $[x,y,z,1] \in T$ acts as $x^ay^bz^c$, respectively.
 By inspecting the table, one sees that different intersection points of the same $\nu_k \cap \nu_l$ are always distinguished by $(a,b,c,d)$.
-We may therefore denote the generator of $hom_{\Cat^\rightarrow_{12}}(\nu_k,\nu_l)$ given by an intersection point \eqref{eq:abcd} by
+We may therefore denote the generator of $\mathit{hom}_{\Cat^\rightarrow_{12}}(\nu_k,\nu_l)$ given by an intersection point \eqref{eq:abcd} by

 The next step is to count all immersed holomorphic polygons which have sides on the $\nu_k$ (in the correct order), with the appropriate signs.
-The outcome of that are the composition maps $\mu^d$ of $\Cat^{\rightarrow}_{12}$.
+The outcome of that are the composition maps $\mu^d$ in $\Cat^{\rightarrow}_{12}$.
 It turns out that only $\mu^2,\mu^3$ are nonzero; their coefficients are listed in Tables \ref{table:mu2} and \ref{table:mu3}.

-\begin{remark} The $T$-action is actually a big bonus in this computation, since the fact that the $\mu^d$ have to be homogeneous means that a lot of their coefficients have to vanish.
-For instance, the fact that $\mu^d = 0$ for $d > 3$ follows by inspection of the list of $T$-weights of the intersection points, so one does not need to verify geometrically that there are no immersed pentagons, hexagons, and so forth. \end{remark}
+\begin{remark} The $T$-action is actually a big bonus in this computation, since the fact that the $\mu^d$ are homogeneous means that a lot of their coefficients have to vanish.
+For instance, the fact that $\mu^d = 0$ for $d > 3$ follows by inspection of the list of $T$-weights of the intersection points, so one does not need to verify geometrically that there are no immersed pentagons, hexagons, and so forth.
+Another important self-check on the computation is provided by the $A_\infty$-relations themselves. \end{remark}

-At this point, we can write down the objects $S_k$ from \eqref{eq:s-objects}, or rather the corresponding objects $C_k$ in $Tw_T(\Cat^{\rightarrow}_{12})$, more explicitly.
+At this point, we can write down the objects $S_k$ from \eqref{eq:s-objects}, or rather the corresponding objects $C_k$ in $\mathit{Tw}_T(\Cat^{\rightarrow}_{12})$, more explicitly.
 They are

 where $\nu_k[d]\twist{x^ay^bz^c}$ means the object $\nu_k$ shifted down by $d$, and tensored with the one-dimensional representation of $T$ on which $[x,y,z,1]$ acts as $x^{-a}y^{-b}z^{-c}$.